Kapil Talwalkar

-Kapil Talwalkar (born March 8, 1993) is an Indian American actor and musician.
-He is best known for portraying Tobin in NBC's musical dramedy Zoey's Extraordinary Playlist and Neil in the reboot of the sitcom Night Court.
+Kapil Talwalkar is an Indian American actor and musician.
+He is best known for portraying Tobin in NBC's musical dramedy Zoey's Extraordinary Playlist and Neil Valluri in the sequel sitcom Night Court.

 Biography

 Born in India, Talwalkar grew up in Cupertino, California.
 He has been acting since he was a teenager.

 Talwalkar majored in international relations at USC Dornsife.
 He has a minor at the USC School of Dramatics Arts.

-After graduation, he trained in Meisner technique under William Esper at the Esper Studio and Joshua Bitton in Los Angeles.

 Career

 Talwalkar launched his professional acting career as a hip origami prodigy in Animals out of Paper, which opened East West Players’ 50th season.
+He was cast in Operation Othello, a pilot for a virtual reality series that was not picked up.
 In 2018, he was cast in the ABC drama pilot False Profits as a series regular.

 He is best known for his main role as Tobin in NBC's Zoey’s Extraordinary Playlist.
 He reprised the role in the Roku film Zoey’s Extraordinary Christmas.
-Talwalkar had previously guest-starred in Lifetime's American Princess and also lends his voice to Nickelodeon’s The Loud House.
+He performed the songs "Don't Speak", "Tracks of My Tears", "Sing", "Shake It Off", "One", "Kiss Me" and "It's the Hard-Knock Life" during the run of the series, and "Home Sweet Home" during the movie.
+Talwalkar also had a recurring role in Nickelodeon’s animated series, The Loud House.
 In late 2021, he joined the casts of NBC's Night Court and the reboot of Charmed on The CW.

-Talwalkar has also performed in a number of theatrical productions and plays such as Philip Ridley's Radiant Vermin.
+On December 28, 2023, it was announced that Kapil Talwalkar will depart after one season of Night Court.
+He was also lead in the independent film Paper Flowers, released in 2024.